joeliechty/allegro_hand_ros2_v5/README.md

 - Official Allegro Hand Website : https://www.allegrohand.com/
 - Community Forum :  https://www.allegrohand.com/forum

-## Using Hand directly via RS-485 connection without a PC

-If you want to use hand directly via RS-485 connection with manipulator or else, you need to set port configures :

-- Baudrate : 115200 bps
-- Data bit : 8 bits
-- Stop bit : 1 bit
-- Parity bit : none
-- Timeout : 0

-Check out our RS-485 protocol in manual(Soon be updated)

 ## Packages

 **From Allegro Hand V5, the hand is fully based on torque controller.**